 Just as beautiful reds and low-angle colored light can be found in the sunsets that coat the Mediterranean, the colors of light found in nature, when used tastefully in architectural projects, cannot be viewed as gimmicky.
 The creative use of light and color can evoke and convey emotions, making a project truly memorable, and inspiring the occupants to feel a connection with the space.

 Color illumination is playing an increasingly important role in contemporary lighting design.
-The design arena is more competitive today, requiring that people be more "impressed."
-The bar has been raised, competition is fierce, and designers are required to "think outside the box" in order to get the owner's project recognized.
+The design arena is more competitive today, requiring that people be more 'impressed.'
+The bar has been raised, competition is fierce, and designers are required to 'think outside the box' in order to get the owner's project recognized.
 Used in a sensitive way, colored light can add uniqueness and versatility to the design.

 Thanks to people like Flavin and Turrell, colored light has become its own art medium.
 The role of color has always been an issue in architecture.
-Lately, we have been bombarded with color in architecture, from red then blue then green color-changing glass panels on office building fa?ades to brightly lit restaurant interiors.
+Lately, we have been bombarded with color in architecture, from red then blue then green color-changing glass panels on office building façades to brightly lit restaurant interiors.
 Color illumination must be used tastefully in the architectural lighting arena and carefully integrated into the design, using color to reveal the architecture and convey emotion, not using color for the sake of color.

-I was at a RIBA conference recently to "explore the potential of color in the built environment."
+I was at a RIBA conference recently to 'explore the potential of color in the built environment.'
 There was agreement that architecture, where once monochrome, is now increasingly comfortable with color and colored lighting.
-The question for architects and lighting designers is no longer "should I," but "how?"
+The question for architects and lighting designers is no longer 'should I,' but 'how?'

-Jonathan Speirs of Speirs and Major Associates in London put it like this: Clients around the world are realizing that in order to develop a 24-hour economy and create vitality around their developments, it is important that their after-dark environments attract both 'esthetically and increase a sense of security.
+Jonathan Speirs of Speirs and Major Associates in London put it like this: Clients around the world are realizing that in order to develop a 24-hour economy and create vitality around their developments, it is important that their after-dark environments attract both aesthetically and increase a sense of security.
 The use of color is increasingly being used as part of a building's appearance after dark.